 Current Medicare payment policy threatens patient access to life-saving bone marrow and cord blood transplants.
 We need your help to urge Congress to pass pending legislation that would fix this problem.

-The financial losses incurred by transplant centers to treat Medicare patients threaten the viability and stability of transplant centers and may result in programs closing, creating possible access to care issues for Medicare beneficiaries.
+Medicare rates do not cover the costs of providing a transplant.
+The financial losses incurred by transplant centers to treat Medicare patients threaten the viability of transplant centers to treat Medicare beneficiaries.
 Patients who do not have access to transplant will face expensive, likely futile alternative treatment options.
-In most cases, the lack of a transplant will result in death.
+These transplants are the only curative therapy available for patients with one of more than 70 diseases/conditions for which a transplant is indicated.
+In most cases, not receiving a transplant will lead to the patient’s death.

-Please contact your Members of Congress today!
-Urge them to cosponsor the Protect Access to Cellular Transplant (PACT) Act, H.R.
-4215 to update Medicare payment policy for bone marrow, peripheral blood stem cell and cord blood transplants.
+Make your voice heard: Urge your Members of Congress to tell Congressional leaders to immediately pass into law H.R.
+4215, “The Protect Access to Cellular Transplant (PACT) Act,” to protect access to bone marrow, peripheral blood stem cell, and cord blood transplants.

 - Personalize your message to your lawmaker.
 Stand out by telling your personal story!